TruStory/truchain/docs/spec/slashing/README.md

 `SlashUserMsg` increments the `SlashCount` of an `Argument`.
 If `SlashCount` exceeds the `MaxStakeSlashCount` param, implement punishments.
 Only a user with an earned trustake of greater than 100 can slash.
 In the future, this value will be based on the total earned trustake in the community and user reputation.

+Fail validation if the `SlashCount` already exceeds `MaxStakeSlashCount`, preventing further slashing on the argument.

+If `SlashCount` is equal to `MaxStakeSlashCount`, then remove the amount of this stake from the total backing or challenge stake count on the claim.

 Punishment
 * Slash total interest of each staker
 * Slash 3x the total stake amount of each staker